northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 NorthDakotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NorthDakotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-When an individual faces criminal charges in North Dakota, the court orders the party to make a court appearance.
+When an individual faces criminal charges in North Dakota, the court usually orders the party to make a court appearance.
 Typically, individuals or businesses initiate civil cases.
 Criminal cases, on the other hand, are tried by the state.
-The individual charged with the crime also referred to as the defendant, has the right to an attorney.
-The state’s attorney, or prosecution, also has an attorney that works to prove the defendant committed the crimes listed on the charges “beyond a reasonable doubt.”
-The Constitution of the United States and the Constitution of the State of North Dakota affords the right of a jury trial to every individual on trial for criminal charges, but individuals can also waive that right.
+The individual charged with the crime, also referred to as the defendant, has the right to an attorney.
+The state’s attorney, or prosecution, also has an attorney who works to prove the defendant committed the crimes listed on the charges “beyond a reasonable doubt.”
+The Constitution of the United States and the Constitution of the State of North Dakota afford the right of a jury trial to every individual on trial for criminal charges, but individuals may also waive that right.

 What Percentage of Criminal Cases Go to Trial in North Dakota?